 Mr. Campbell holds a Bachelor of Music in Saxophone Performance from the University of Alberta and Bachelor of Education from the University of Calgary.

 When he's not working, he loves spending time with wife, Elisabeth, and three sons, Evan, Nolan and Theo.

-Accompanist, Choral Ensemble
+Collaborative Artist, Choral Ensemble

-Accompanist, Women's Choir
+Collaborative Artist, Women's Choir